BBC Studios Names Tom Fussell As CEO, Replacing Tim Davie - NewsBreak

 “In the last year, Tom has proven himself an outstanding leader for BBC Studios, steering the company through its most difficult times with both conviction and compassion, and delivering strong results,” said Davie.

-Fussell joined then-BBC Worldwide as chief financial officer in 2016 and took the same role when the distribution outfit merged with the production outfit.
-He is a former CFO of Shine Group.
+Fussell, who will also be a member of the BBC’s Executive Committee, joined then-BBC Worldwide as chief financial officer in 2016 and took the same role when the distribution outfit merged with the production outfit two years later.
+He is a former CFO of Shine Group and finance director for Random House in the UK.

+He faces a series of challenges as the commercial outfit emerges from Covid-19.

+While the public service BBC is funded by the licence fee and was therefore less damaged by the economic impacts of the pandemic, BBC Studios was hit by the downturn in the ad market and production hiatus as EBITDA fell by 17% to £151m ($205m) and returns to the BBC halved to £137m ($187m).
+More than 50% of BBC Studios’ shows were placed on ice for several months during the first lockdown and additional costs were incurred once they returned to production.

 Comments / 0